Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The financial data displays notable trends in the cost of sales, inventories, and inventory turnover over the observed quarterly periods.
+The financial data reveals notable trends in the cost of sales, inventories, and inventory turnover ratio over the observed periods.
+The analysis highlights fluctuations and underlying patterns indicative of operational and inventory management dynamics.

 - Cost of Sales